Social media is now an integral part of our everyday lives.

 - Social media KPIs for customer support

-Let's discuss all of these social media areas and the KPIs related to them down below.
+Tracking social media KPIs is not easy.
+But let's discuss all of these social media areas and the KPIs related to them down below.

 Social Media KPIs For Reach

 Before you even think about generating leads and conversions, you need to ensure you're targeting the right audience.

 There are numerous reach-related social media KPIs that you can use to measure your social media reach.

 It is a complicated metric that shows how many times your post appears on someone's newsfeed.

 While the result you get is usually vague as it is not easy to track this metric accurately, a higher number indicates better reach.

 To track impressions, you have to determine the total number of impressions you got for a specific post.

 2. Follower Count/Audience Growth Rate

 SSoV stands for Social Share of Voice, and it helps you figure out how relevant your brand is in the market.

 Remember, the higher SSoV indicates people admire your brand and mention it within their social circles.

-To calculate SSoV, you have to identify the reporting period.
+You have to identify the reporting period.
 Then calculate every mention of your business (direct/indirect).

 Now add both results to calculate the total number of mentions.
 Divide your brand's mentions by the total number of mentions and multiply by 100.
 You got your winner, right?